ScoreUnder/fjinit/README.md

 If it is not running as PID 1, it will just fork and exec without staying around to reap processes.

+If it started as PID 1, this will stay around until interrupted or killed.

 [1]: http://tools.suckless.org/sinit "sinit homepage"